philipperemy/keract/README.md

 Outputs:
 - returns a list of each layer (by order of definition) and its corresponding activations.

 I provide a simple example to see how it works with the MNIST model.
-I separated the training and the visualizations because if the two are done sequentially, we have to re-train the model every time we want to visualize the activations!
+I separated the training and the visualizations because if the two were to be done sequentially, we would have to re-train the model every time we would like to visualize the activations!
 Not very practical!
 Here are the main steps:

 Running `python model_train.py` will do: